-Federal Student Aid, an Office of the U.S. Dept. of Education, helps make a college education possible for everyone by providing more than $150 billion each year in federal student aid.
+Through Federal Student Aid, the U.S. Dept. of Education helps make college education possible by providing more than $234 billion in federal grants, work‑study funds, and student loans each year to more than 10 million students.
+1

-FAFSA, or the Free Application for Federal Student Aid is your ticket to all the financial assistance you are eligible for.
+FAFSA, or the Free Application for Federal Student Aid is your ticket to all student aid you may be eligible for.
+And the only way to find out if you qualify for any aid is to complete and submit a FAFSA and it’s absolutely FREE.

-FAFSA application consists of 153 numbered and unnumbered questions all directed towards the students’ assets, income and dependency1.
+FAFSA application consists of 108 numbered and unnumbered questions all directed towards the students’ assets, income and dependency.
+2

 In other words, the lesser your EFC is, the more financial aid you’ll be awarded!